freeall/slack-team-watcher/README.md

   "SLACK_BOT_USER_OAUTH_ACCESS_TOKEN": "xoxb-...."
 }
 ```
-11. Shut down your app and start it again (so that it can read the tokens)
+11. Shut down your app and start it again (so that it can read the tokens you just set)

 Now you should be able to see the messages coming in 🤡